gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 Measures how broad the tested stress landscape is, rather than how deeply one perturbation class has been sampled.

 **Interpretation target:**
-- high PCC = broader robustness confidence
+- high PCC = broader internal robustness confidence
 - low PCC = overfitting risk

 **Observed qualitatively through:**